Thu 4 Jun 2026, 6.30 - 8pm

 Spotlighting those carrying the sound of the Caribbean islands, as well as the wider archipelago, this will be an evening of artists coming together in their own rhythm of encompassing sound, resonant energy and conceptual spirit.

-Alba Caffé will have a special aperitivo menu by a pop-up chef available to purchase on the night, responding to the themes of the evening.
+Alba Caffé will have a special aperitivo menu by a pop-up chef available to purchase on the night.

 Studio Studio’s Happenings, curated by Rhea Dillon, are a series of public convenings that are born from her and interlocutor’s research practices as a means of direct conversation, deeper listening, and radical sharing.